 - Make sure your detector meets the current UL 2034 safety standard.

 - Have a professional come to your home to inspect that the chimney, appliances, and heating systems are working properly.
 Invest in an annual maintenance plan to make sure your equipment is operating as intended.

 - Do not leave your car running in the garage even with the overhead door open, do not burn charcoal in your home, and do not run appliances, such as your stove or clothes dryer, to heat your home.

 - If you hear your CO alarm, go outside immediately and call your local emergency services.

 Having well-placed and well-functioning carbon monoxide detectors in your San Diego area home doesn’t take a lot of effort but provides safety and peace of mind for you and your family.
-If you need professional advice about or service for your carbon monoxide detectors, contact the experts in home comfort, Sherlock Heating & Air Conditioning at (760) 206-4167.
+If you need professional advice about or service for your carbon monoxide detectors, contact the experts in home comfort, Sherlock Plumbing Heating & Air at (760) 206-4167.
 Locally owned and operated, our experience and knowledge will help you sleep soundly at night.